ZeroIntensity/view.py/docs/building-projects/routing.md

 -   `manual` is good for small projects that are similar to Python libraries like [Flask](https://flask.palletsprojects.com/en/3.0.x/) or [FastAPI](https://fastapi.tiangolo.com).
 -   `simple` routing is the recommended loader for full-scale view.py applications.
 -   `filesystem` routing is similar to how JavaScript frameworks like [NextJS](https://nextjs.org) handle routing.
+-   `patterns` is similar to [Django](https://djangoproject.com/) routing.
+-   `custom` let's you decide - you can make your own loader and figure it out as you please.